-- In GDB Debugger field, insert the filepath of gdb for your toolchain - In Debugger window there is a tab named Shared Library, click on it.

-- Add the libraries paths lib and usr/lib of the rootfs (which must be the same used in the target board)

-- Click Debug to login.

-- Accept the debug perspective.
+- In GDB Debugger field, insert the filepath of gdb for your toolchain - In Debugger window there is a tab named Shared Library, click on it. - Add the libraries paths lib and usr/lib of the rootfs (which must be the same used in the target board) - Click Debug to login. - Accept the debug perspective.

 Important: If debug does not work, check on the board if tcf-agent is running and gdbserver has been installed.
+You can ignore the message "Cannot access memory at address 0x0".

-2.3 SDK Architecture
+SDK Architecture